 In this sinister erotic drama, the marriage of a wealthy New York couple, Alice (Nicole Kidman) and Bill (Tom Cruise), is put under strain when Alice reveals some of her deepest sexual desires.
-When Bill goes out for the evening his night goes in a strange direction as he ends up embroiled in a dark and controlling sex cult.
+When Bill goes out for the evening he ends up embroiled in a dark and controlling sex cult.

 So what is it about?
 I’m not going to pretend I understood everything this film was about on a first viewing, but there is one theory I have which, while perhaps not right, is probably better than most of the theories about the meaning of The Shining in last year’s documentary Room 237.
 I think Kubrick may be saying Tom Cruise’s character Bill is gay.
 Hear me out.

 Firstly, at no point in this film does Bill have sex.
 After Alice has upset him by telling him in detail about a sexual fantasy of hers, he is approached by a recently bereaved woman for sex.
 He declines.
 He then goes to a prostitute (clearly he intends to have sex at some point this evening) but can’t go through with it.
 He then goes to a sex party where he doesn’t have sex.
 Ok, so he was thrown out so it’s not his fault, but it’s not a good record so far.

 Also, after he arrives he’s warned that he “can’t keep fooling everyone for long”, before being thrown out by the exclusive cult.
 Perhaps he’s not welcome at the party because he’s not attracted to the naked women who seem to be there for the pleasure of the men.
 The mask could represent his heterosexuality, which is why it’s on the bed next to his wife before he comes clean to her.